Updated June 22, 2020.

 Step 3: Learn to Roll and Consider Packing Cubes

-What else helps save space?
-Packing cubes.
+But there’s something else that helps save space: packing cubes!
 I’m a recent packing cube convert, but now I’m a “cuber” for life.
 Fill them right up, zip them closed, and not only are you saving space, you’re also creating a “shelf” of sorts in your luggage, which helps you stay more organized.
+Compression cubes are the best because they really do compress everything so concisely!
 Check them out:

 Step 4: Utilize All Your Space